 Invivo’s story began when the two of us – Rob and Tim – got together in a bar in London to talk wine.
 How to make it better.
 How to cut through the fluff that the traditional wine companies seem to love so much.
 We always believed in the power of a strong brand, so we decided then and there to build a business that let us create one and have fun along the way.
 And you know what?
 It worked.

-Invivo is one of New Zealand’s leading producers – we have won 150 medals and six trophies since we launched in 2008.
+Invivo is one of New Zealand’s leading producers – we have won over 150 medals and many trophies since we launched in 2008.
 By focusing on our customers’ needs and on innovation, we have managed to grow our business rapidly.
-In 2015 we were New Zealand’s first equity crowdfunded wine company and a year later we moved into one of New Zealand’s oldest wineries, where we continue to turn some of the world’s best grapes into wine that’s picking up fans from Cork to New York.
+In 2015 we were New Zealand’s first equity crowdfunded wine company.
+After our second successful equity crowdfunding campaign in 2018, we now hold the title of the Southern Hemisphere’s largest crowdfunded company for any business, with over $4.7million raised!
+We recently moved into one of New Zealand’s oldest wineries, where we continue to turn some of the world’s best grapes into wine that’s picking up fans from Cork to New York.

 Traditional winemaking is all about the way things have always been done, cobweb-filled cellars and old guys talking about complex oak noses.
 We’re not about that.
 From the way we’ve funded our company to the way we tell our story to the world and the way we source our wine, Invivo is not your great-uncle’s winery.
 (Unless your great-uncle is one of our 400+ investors, in which case, Cheers.
 Unc!)